mzrnsh/ohsostatic-jekyll/_posts/2022-10-31-how-to-use-tailwind-css-with-jekyll-on-github-pages.md

 ---
 layout: post
-title: Using Tailwind CSS with Jekyll on GitHub Pages
+title: How to use Tailwind CSS with Jekyll on GitHub Pages
 category: deployment
 tags: hosting deployment github-pages tailwind postcss
 date: 2022-10-31